 Which brings us to some of the downsides to all-in-ones (and many other cloth setups).
 They stay wetter than disposables, so they may be more uncomfortable against baby's skin once they're soiled.
 Also, all the washing will be done at home, since diaper services don't typically pick up and deliver all-in-ones.
 Finally, and perhaps most troublingly, they tend to leak more than disposables.
 But that's an issue with most cloth diapers, regardless of type.

 If you're going with cloth, though, it's because the upside of keeping diapers out of landfills overpowers the downsides of a few more leaky messes -- and a whole lot of extra laundry duty.

-For more information on cloth diapers, all-in-ones and related topics, look over the links on the next page.
+For more information on cloth diapers, all-in-ones and related topics, look over the links below.